zoekirsh/programming-univbasics-nds-green-grocer-part-2-sfo01-seng-ft-111620/README.md

 there is one remaining avocado at full-price, $3.00, and a count of _2_ discounted avocados.

-Note: we want to be consistent in the way our data is structured, so each item in the consolidated cart should include the price of _one_ of that item.
+**Note:** We want to be consistent in the way our data is structured, so each item in the consolidated cart should include the price of _one_ of that item.
 For example, even though the coupon states $5.00—because there are 2 avocados—the price is listed as $2.50.

 ### Write the `apply_clearance` Method